richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 maturity levels is defined in {{sec42}} to cover these and other specifications that are not considered to be on the standards track.

+Note: Standards track specifications normally must not depend on other standards track specifications which are at a lower maturity level or on non standards track specifications other than referenced specifications from other standards bodies.
+(See {{sec7}}.)

 ## Standards Track Maturity Levels {#sec41}

 Internet specifications go through stages of development, testing,